jailbreakdotparty/Accessible/README.md

 - Internal App Manager: Open applications that aren't normally presented to the user.
 You can also view & export the bundles of those applications.
 This has very similar functionality to [Bridge](https://github.com/jailbreakdotparty/Bridge).
 - MobileGestalt Extractor: Extract your MobileGestalt quickly & easily with the use of two methods (Content Graph or Freeform).
 Getting the MobileGestalt is necessary for tools such as [Nugget](https://github.com/leminlimez/Nugget).
 - MobileGestalt Inspector: Get device details, enabled/disabled features, and more.
 The "Device Report" section can allow you to see what things you may have enabled on your device with [Nugget](https://github.com/leminlimez/Nugget).
+- Apple Watch Support: This tool also supports Apple Watches.
+However, the feature set on Apple Watch is very limited, and only allows for MobileGestalt exportation and exportation of files from a specific path (i'm not sure what's even readable, but it's probably gonna be limited to the sandbox as well).

 ## QoL Features
 - Favorites: Easily access any directory you'd like by favoriting it.